 - Also, I attend supervision with a experienced and qualified supervisor on a regular basis and will speak about our work.
 This is in order that I am the most effective for you.
 This is my ethical commitment to you.

-- In that circumstance, I will only mention your first name or initial if you prefer and my supervisor will not be able to identify you and will not have any contact with you.
+- In supervision I will only mention your first name or initial if you prefer and my supervisor will not be able to identify you and will not have any contact with you.

 What if I have counselling and psychotherapy as part of my employee assistance programme (EAP) or if I have health insurance